-- Whilst AUSPOS uncertainty is known to be affected (scaled) by latitude, the variation is negligible for user results within the bounds of NSW. - Whilst IGS products have continuously improved and CORS density has increased, AUSPOS version 2.3 performance has remained stable, predictable, repeatable and of high quality within NSW in the recent past.
+- Whilst AUSPOS uncertainty is known to be affected (scaled) by latitude, this effect shows negligible variation for user results within the bounds of NSW. - Whilst IGS products have continuously improved and CORS density has increased, resulting AUSPOS version 2.3 performance has remained stable, predictable, repeatable and of high quality within NSW.